philihp/kennerstore/README.md

 ## The Game Plan

+- [ ] Setup temp gateway to Weblabora-Svc to prove it's possible.
+This will later be used when pulling an Instance.
 - [ ] Allow user to sign up
 - [ ] Allow user to sign in
 - [ ] Allow user to create an instance of a game
+- [ ] View the current state of an instance's board
-- [ ] Allow user to add a move to an instance
+- [ ] Allow a user a list of new moves to an instance... it should return the entire move list as well as the board.
 - [ ] Allow user to rewind a move away from an instance.
 Think about how sometimes a game might not like this, such as rewinding a 'commit' move.

 ## Entities